-If it does not meet grounds for whistleblowing, the whistleblower will be informed and their permission sought to forward the report to the DOT Canada's HR Consultant in order to follow the appropriate HR procedure.
+If it does not meet grounds for whistleblowing, the whistleblower will be informed and their permission sought to forward the report to the DOT Global's Senior HR Manager in order to follow the appropriate HR procedure.

-If there is gross misconduct as it related to DOT's PSEA policy, coordinated action will be taken by the DOT Canada or the DOT Country Safeguarding Focal Point, the Country Director and the DOT VP, Strategy Development to ensure the PSEA and Sexual Harassment (SH) Reporting Procedure or the PSEA and SH Complaints Mechanism has been followed depending on who has been impacted (staff or beneficiary).
-If it is found that a SEA allegation warrants an investigation, the PSEA and SH Investigation Procedure will be followed and the whistleblower will be informed accordingly of next steps.
+If there is gross misconduct as it related to DOT's PSEAH policy, coordinated action will be taken by the DOT Global or the DOT Country Safeguarding Focal Point, the Country Director and the DOT Global COO to ensure the PSEAH and Sexual Harassment (SH) Reporting Procedure or the PSEAH and SH Complaints Mechanism has been followed depending on who has been impacted (staff or participant).
+If it is found that a SEAH allegation warrants an investigation, the PSEAH and SH Investigation Procedure will be followed and the whistleblower will be informed accordingly of next steps.